 A ransomware attack on Oxfordshire-based luxury organic farm shop Daylesford Organic has led to the personal data of several high profile UK celebrities, including Jeremy Clarkson and Sir David Attenborough, being leaked on the dark web.
 Meanwhile, the personal information of Portuguese president Marcelo Rebelo de Sousa and other Portuguese politicians was leaked following last month’s attack on Portuguese airline TAP Air Portugal.

+SO WHAT?
 High profile individuals can fall victim to data leaks, potentially leading to additional security risks.
 Anyone who is listed in a data breach should be wary of unsolicited communications and avoid sharing any sensitive information.

 5. FREEZING AND SEIZING RANSOMWARE PAYMENTS

 New legislation introduced to the House of Commons last Thursday, named the Economic Crime and Corporate Transparency Bill, aims to stem the rise in cryptocurrency use by cybercriminals.
-The bill will provide UK law enforcement agencies with a legislative framework to quickly and easily “seize, freeze, and recover cryptocurrency associated with ransomware attacks or other illicit activity such as fraud and money laundering.
+The bill will provide UK law enforcement agencies with a legislative framework to quickly and easily “seize, freeze, and recover” cryptocurrency associated with ransomware attacks or other illicit activity such as fraud and money laundering.

+SO WHAT?
 Law enforcement agencies around the world have had occasional success in seizing and returning ransomware payments, but organisations should continue to assume that any such payment cannot be recovered.

 6. TEENAGE GTA 6 HACKER ARRESTED IN OXFORDSHIRE